MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_salesorderline.md

 ---

 # Create salesOrderLines
-Create a salesOrderLine in Dynamics 365 for Financials.
+Create a sales order line object in Dynamics 365 for Financials.

 ## HTTP request